-- ensuring venues are set up and all resources available - providing a general introduction to students (e.g. class assembly, whakatau) to describe the day and timetable, Loves-Me-Not room allocation, expectations of the school, referral room - availability of pastoral team to respond to any disclosures - ensuring a clear closure for the day with next action steps for students - consider providing kai for the students and facilitators during the day - at the end of the day a facilitators' debrief, sharing of experiences, and gathering of evaluations.
+- ensuring venues are set up and all resources available - providing a general introduction to students (e.g. class assembly, whakatau) to describe the day and timetable, Loves-Me-Not room allocation, expectations of the school, referral room - arranging the pastoral team are available to respond to any disclosures - ensuring a clear closure for the day, with 'next action steps' for students - considering providing kai for the students and facilitators during the day - debriefing the facilitators at the end of the day to share their experiences and gather evaluations.